 EN ISO 374-1: Protective gloves against dangerous chemicals and micro-organisms

-EN ISO 374 Protective gloves against virus and bacteria
+EN ISO 374-5: Protective gloves against viruses, bacteria and fungi

 EN 659: Protective gloves for fire-fighters